m1mollykay/Stepping-Into-JavaScript/README.md

 # Stepping-Into-JavaScript
-This repository is for the JavaScript PRG-160-3473-Spring2020 course.
+This repository is here for the JavaScript PRG-160-3473-Spring2020 course;
-This repository is here to learn JavaScript from the inside out.
+in order to learn JavaScript from the inside out.